Speediing/cpsc449a2/README.md

 # cpsc449a2

-Suggestions for patrick to solve the proble of inputs in the form (,X) or (X,)
+Suggestions for patrick to solve the problem of inputs in the form (,X) or (X,)

 1- Convert it into a type, and then see if it matches the expected type?